DonMMK/Electronic-Asset-Trading-Platform-main/README.md

 1. Ensure a MariaDB server is running and you have the correct port and login details recorded in the dbserver.props file.
 2. Run the ```main``` method in the ```RunServer``` class.
 This should auto-create the schema and tables in the database, as well as a default unit (IT Admin) and default user (username: ```admin``` password: ```password```).
 3. Run the ```main``` method in ```AssetTradingGUI```to use the client side of the project.
 You can allow ```AssetTradingGUI``` to run multiple instances to simulate multiple clients being connected to the server at once.

+# Project Name
+- This repository contains the code for the project name.
+This project was done in language.
+Few Custom Lines that be copied over to the resume.
+---
+### Skills gained at the completion of the project
+- List out skills as per the assessment brief
+---
+### Installation/Use instructions
+-   Describe the architecture and components of modern operating systems.
+-   Articulate industry standards and critically apply best practice for developing safety-critical systems.
+-   Identify the potential societal and safety impact of systems programming failures.
+-   Construct low-level systems programs to carry out authentic systems programming tasks.
+---
+### Completed Project
+- This is where you can put pictures
+---
+### Notes about the Project
+- open source can use/contribute to it
+---